ksopyla/pytorch_neural_networks/README.md

 ### Feedforward neural network with three hidden layers
 Analogous to previous model feedforward network with 3 hidden layers and output layer.

-This is upgraded version of the previous model, between input and output we added 3 fully connected hidden layers.
+This is an upgraded version of the previous model, between input and output we added 3 fully connected hidden layers.
 Adding more layers makes the network more expressive but harder to train.
 The three new problems could emerge vanishing gradients, model overfitting, and computation time complexity.
 In our case where the dataset is rather small, we did not see those problems in real scale.

 File: **[feedforward_3_hid_nn.py](https://github.com/ksopyla/pytorch_neural_networks/blob/master/feedforward_3_hid_nn.py)**